lucasmonstrox/PyTibia/README.md

 Be free to use any function to create your custom BOT or wait for the release of v0.

+# 🤖 BearSharp

+PyTibia is now BearSharp, you can join the discord by clicking on the link https://discord.gg/rqm9E3EGBr

 # 🗺️ Features

 Only available for knight/paladin